 During the Second World War, WH was discharged after being injured at Normandy, returning home to a blitzed Peckham.
 By the end of the 1950s, WH had expanded the business again, obtaining Footbridge Wharf along the Grand Surrey Canal (now known as the Bridge to Nowhere in Burgess Park).
 WH had three sons, and Robert joined his father’s business in 1959.

-By the 1960s, business in the area was affected by the decline of Surrey Docks, and this had a severe impact on the Grand Surrey Canal which was closed and in 1972 filled in.
-By this time Robert Whitten was operating the family business from a timber shop on Peckham Hill Street, near the site of Peckham Square and Library.
+By the 1960s, business in the area was affected by the decline of Surrey Docks, and this had a severe impact on the Grand Surrey Canal which was closed and in 1972 and was filled in.
+By this time Robert Whitten was operating the family business from a timber shop at Canal Head, near the site of Peckham Square and Library.
 (The Library was designed by Will Alsop of Alsop & Störmer and won the Stirling Prize for architecture in 2000.)

 Despite the canal’s closure, Whittens continued to thrive commercially, helped by the expanding DIY market.
-In 1980, business moved again to a nearby retail warehouse in Eagle Wharf, and Whitten’s final move in 1982 was next door to their current Eagle Wharf warehouse.
+In 1980, business moved again to a nearby warehouse in Eagle Wharf, and Whitten’s final move in the early 2000s was next door, further up the canal to a brand new retail warehouse.

 Today Whitten Timber is run by Robert’s two sons John and James – the fourth generation.
 However if you pop in you’ll see that Robert is never too far from the sales counter!